 For Stephen Hall, the decision to apply to the MRes Communication Design Pathway at the RCA was motivated by repositioning himself as a creative practitioner, specifically as a communication designer and illustrator.
 ‘Research is a crucial skill for a designer today’, he explains, ‘and the MRes programme provides you with the essential tools and methods for research-based practice.’
 Stephen, who currently teaches at the University of the Arts, London, also views the MRes as professional development which will help him further his teaching career.

 Professor Teal Triggs, Associate Dean of the School of Communication, believes that one of the benefits of this focused, intense and interdisciplinary programme is that it is able to look imaginatively and critically at what forms research should and can take, and encourages both the staff, students and the college to embrace new modes of collaboration and exchange.

 For more information on applying for an MRes at the RCA visit the individual pathway pages:

 Or to arrange a conversation about the MRes degree, please email the relevant pathway:

 Click here to apply online.

-Please note we are unable to offer UK Tier 4 Visas for international students undertaking a two-year, part-time Master’s of Research.
-Students studying full-time will be eligible to apply for a UK Tier 4 visa.
+Please note we are unable to offer UK Student Visas for international students undertaking a two-year, part-time Master’s of Research.
+Students studying full-time will be eligible to apply for a Student Visa.